3.5 Traineeships and apprenticeships

-University examination regulations (Prüfungsordnung) normally require university students who completing a mandatory traineeship to write a traineeship report, which forms the basis for their performance record.
+University examination regulations normally require university students completing a mandatory traineeship to write a traineeship report, which forms the basis for their performance record.

-There are no rules concerning the documentation of voluntary traineeship.
-According to Section 26 of the Vocational Training Act, trainees are considered employees so they, too, are entitled to a traineeship certificate.
+There are no rules concerning the documentation of a voluntary traineeship.
+According to Section 26 of the Vocational Training Act (Berufsbildungsgesetz), trainees are considered employees so they, too, are entitled to a traineeship certificate.

-For more information on funding in vocational education and training, see also the following sections of the Youth Wiki chapter on Employment & Entrepreneurship:
+For more information on the funding of vocational education and training, see also the following sections of the Youth Wiki chapter on Employment & Entrepreneurship:

 - Career guidance and counselling: Funding

-- Integration of young people in the labour market: Funding of existing schemes/initiatives
+- Integration of young people in the labour market: Funding of programmes and initiatives